-- Counselling
+- Counselling/ Student Support Officer intervention

+- Formal Caution to Suspend

-- Warning of Suspension
+- Suspension

-- Short suspension

 - Post suspension behaviour monitoring

-- Long suspension

 - Expulsion

 ASSEMBLY

 A whole school assembly occurs each morning in the main quadrangle.
 All students move to the designated areas as soon as the bell rings at 8.45 am and sit in alphabetical order in their Roll Call class lines.
 Roll Call and uniform checks occur at this time.
 Students must pay attention to each speaker who gives important information about daily and other school activities.